apollographql/apollo-federation-subgraph-compatibility/README.md

 }
 ```

+- `@provides` - directive used for path denormalization
-- `@provides` - This will be covered by the library implementors at Product.createdBy where they will be expected to provide the User.totalProductsCreated to be _anything_ _other than 4_
+  - This will be covered by the library implementors at Product.createdBy where they will be expected to provide the User.totalProductsCreated to be _anything_ _other than 4_

 ```graphql
 query ($id: ID!) {